raghunanj/AlgorithmScribe/README.md

 # AlgorithmScribe
-I have tried out using LaTeX for the SBU CSE Algorithms grad course.
+Some code that i have tried out using LaTeX for the SBU CSE Algorithms grad course.